An introduction to just some of the Bohemian F.C. members who swapped the playing fields of Ireland for the killing fields of Europe.

 Captain H.C.
 Crozier (wounded, recipient of the Military Cross) 1st Royal Dublin Fusiliers.
 Later promoted to Major.

-Lt-Colonel John Francis Whelan Royal Army Medical Corps, recipient of the Distinguished Service Order for his actions in Mesopotamia (Bohemian committee member and club vice-president).
+Lt-Colonel Joseph Francis Whelan Royal Army Medical Corps, recipient of the Distinguished Service Order for his actions in Mesopotamia (Bohemian player, committee member and club vice-president).
 Later awarded and O.B.E. as well as an Honorary Master of Science degree by the National University.

 Surgeon Major George F. Sheehan, Royal Army Medical Corps.
 Awarded the D.S.O.